In U-turn, Exxon, Chevron to join industry climate initiative

 The news of the U.S. firms’ joining was first reported by Axios.

-Reporting by Ron Bousso in London, additional reporting by Gary McWilliams in Houston; Editing by Mark Potter, Adrian Croft and David Gregorio
+Reporting by Ron Bousso in London, additional reporting by Gary McWilliams in Houston; Editing by David Gregorio and David Evans